frankt716/cse-191-fall23/rec02.md

 | 𝓜₃ | false      | true         |
 | 𝓜₄ | false      | false        |

-If the language has more proposition letters then there will be more realizations.
+If the language has more propositional variables then there will be more realizations.

 Of course, the meaning of a proposition depends on which one of the 4 realizations we are using.
 Compound propositions can be assigned meanings systematically as follows:
-- the meaning of ⊤ in a given realization 𝓜 is true
+- the meaning of T in a given realization 𝓜 is true
-- the meaning of ⊥ in a given realization 𝓜 is false
+- the meaning of F in a given realization 𝓜 is false
 - the meaning of is-raining in a given realization 𝓜 is given by the realization 𝓜
 - the meaning of is-wednesday in a given realization 𝓜 is given by the realization 𝓜
 - the meaning of ¬ p in a given realization 𝓜 is given by applying the function `not` to the meaning of p in the same realization